 There’s really no set criteria when choosing a camp job that’s right for you, but there are plenty of things to consider along the way.
 If you have a limited amount of time available for this adventure, maybe you can only do a couple-week session.
 If not, perhaps you want to work for an entire season and watch many different campers cycle through.
 A large chunk of camps require their staff to pay their own flights to and from location, but there is a large range of earnings available across the world.
 Some camps rely on volunteers or only provide a small stipend, while others provide plenty of pay to live, travel, or save.
 These are all important factors depending on your needs and wants, but here are some of the most popular options:

 - Teach English at a Camp: One of the most common things that camps in other countries are looking for is native English speakers to teach the campers.
 While these camps oftentimes require TEFL certification, they are all structured differently.
-Sometimes the main focus of the camp is learning English, and, other times, language learning is just an integrated part of other fun-filled camp activities.
+Sometimes, the camp's main focus is learning English, and, other times, language learning is just an integrated part of other fun-filled camp activities.
 Either way, this could be a great opportunity to expand your TEFL teaching experience, and, while these are often only short-term contracts, many positions offer connections to more permanent positions in local schools or businesses.

 - Coach at a Sports Camp: If you’re looking to relive your high school glory days in sports or just have a love for the game, consider working at a sports camp of some sort abroad this year.
-For some more advanced level camps, you may require some previous coaching experience, but many camps are just looking for passionate individuals who are good with kids and are capable of leading some games to keep them physically active.
+For some more advanced level camps, you may require some previous coaching experience.
+Still, many camps are just looking for passionate individuals who are good with kids and can lead some games to keep them physically active.
 This may be one of the more high-energy options, but it still provides valuable teaching and leading experience that future employers crave.